sushant097/AWS-ML-Specialization-Certification-Preparation/2-StreamingData-Collection/AWS-Kinesis-Summary.md

     - C) Easy setup and automatic scaling
     - D) Advanced data analysis
     **Correct Answer: C**

+    **Doubt Clear**
+    The primary benefit of using Kinesis Data Firehose for real-time data streaming is indeed "C) Easy setup and automatic scaling," not "B) Long-term data storage."
+Here's an explanation for each option:

+        A) Complex data transformation: While Kinesis Data Firehose does allow for some data transformation by invoking AWS Lambda functions to process the data before it gets delivered to the destination, this is not its primary benefit.
+The transformations are relatively basic and not the core reason users choose Firehose.

+        B) Long-term data storage: Kinesis Data Firehose is designed to deliver streaming data efficiently to specified destinations such as Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk.
+While it can deliver data to storage services like Amazon S3, which indeed facilitates long-term storage, the Firehose service itself does not provide storage.
+It's the downstream services like S3 or Redshift that manage the long-term storage.
+Hence, long-term storage is more a function of the destination service rather than Firehose itself.

+        C) Easy setup and automatic scaling: This is the correct answer.
+Kinesis Data Firehose is known for its ease of setup and automatic scaling to handle incoming data loads.
+Users don't need to manage the resource provisioning, as Firehose automatically scales to match the throughput of your data and requires no ongoing administration.
+It's a fully managed service that automatically provisions, deploys, and scales the infrastructure required to ingest streaming data.

+        D) Advanced data analysis: Kinesis Data Firehose is a tool for efficiently loading streaming data into data lakes, data stores, and analytics tools.
+It isn't itself an advanced data analysis tool.
+For analysis, you would typically use other AWS services or third-party tools to process and analyze the data once it has been delivered to the destination by Firehose.

+        In summary, while Kinesis Data Firehose can deliver data to services that provide long-term storage, its primary benefit and a key reason many choose it is for the ease of setup and the automatic scaling capabilities, making streaming data ingestion efficient and straightforward.

 16. **Which AWS service integrates with Kinesis to provide real-time metrics and alarms?**
     - A) AWS CloudTrail